rusini/manool/tutorial/lesson-1.md

 [^a3]: `{extern "..."}` actually has its own meaning here (more on this later), but for now you can safely ignore this fact.

 <aside markdown="1">
-This has nothing special by now and is quite a norm for a lot of languages nowadays, and I promise all of this is going to become more interesting later.
+This has nothing special by now and is quite a norm for a lot of languages nowadays, and I promise all of this is going to make more sense later.
 However, you may note that the main difference is in the (surface) syntax and the unusual choice of brackets and delimiters.
 Please bear in mind for now that this is not an arbitrary choice nor a matter of personal preference but rather a result of many design trade-offs in the language.
 </aside>

 ### Alternative notations ##############################################################################################